 - Vanilla: 1 tsp vanilla extract per inch of vanilla bean

 When you make a substitution, be sure to taste as you go to see if it is packing the same punch as the original spice.
 It can be tricky, especially if you are using older spices from the back of your spice cabinet that may have lost potency.
 You may need to use more or less of a substitute, or adjust the other spices in the dish to balance it.
-If you are unwilling to take the risk, you may just have to make that trip to the market to get the original listed in the recipe.
+If you are unwilling to take the risk, you may just have to make that trip to the market to get the spice originally listed in the recipe.